Chatham (village), New York

 Chatham /ˈtʃætəm/ is a village in Columbia County, New York, United States.
 The population was 1,529 at the 2020 census.

 The village of Chatham is on the border between the towns of Chatham and Ghent.
 The village is at the junction of Routes 66 and 203.

 History

 The village was incorporated in 1869.
 Chatham was originally named Groats Corners.
 The village is the home of the 1814 Blinn-Pulver Farmhouse.

-Chatham hosts a variety of attractions, such as the Crandell Theater, which shows many popular movies at very reasonable prices.
+Chatham hosts a variety of attractions, such as the Crandell Theatre, which shows many popular movies at very reasonable prices.
 The Village is the host of the Columbia County Agricultural Society and the annual Columbia County Fair.
 The Mac-Hadyn Theater is a summer stock theater, active from May through September, that puts on Broadway-style shows.
 The famous stage and film actor Nathan Lane was part of their company at one time.

 The Tracy Memorial Village Hall Complex and Union Station are listed on the National Register of Historic Places.